Memberships

 Members are allowed a specific amount of ride hours per week and may sign up on our Pike13 system for their weekly rides.

 Before the start of your ride, staff will inform you of your horse assignment (or option of multiple assignments if multiple horses are available).
+We also welcome requests.

 Links for Members to Sign Up for Weekly Rides